 Kuta Lombok has developed itself quickly into the main tourist hub of the island.
 It is the best-known place on the south coast with magnificent stretches of white sandy beaches and rugged hills around it.
 Where Senggigi is more the ‘beach resort’ town for couples and families, Kuta is the place for surfers, backpackers and explorers.
 During our visit to Lombok in 2020, we saw that Kuta is undergoing a huge transformation with the $3 billion Mandalika project.
-In 2021 the MotoGP will be held in Kuta Lombok, which resulted in many additional constructions of new luxury resorts, residences and appropriate infrastructure.
-So while writing this blog post, I do realize that Kuta Lombok is undergoing an enormous transformation and won’t be the same anymore in 3 years from now… So go discover untouched Lombok before it’s too late!
+In 2022 the first MotoGP race was being held in Kuta Lombok, which resulted in many additional constructions of new luxury resorts, residences and appropriate infrastructure.
+This is great for exploring Lombok because it makes it much easier to get around the island with good infrastructure!
+Find in this complete guide the best things to do in Kuta Lombok.

 About Kuta Lombok